zdravkov/kendo-docs/api/wrappers/jsp/stockchart/seriesitem.md

 ### missingValues `String`

-Configures the behavior for handling missing values.** Applicable for area and line series. **
+The behavior for handling missing values.
+The supported values are:

 #### Example
     <kendo:stockChart-seriesItem missingValues="missingValues">